CXCL9

 This section has been translated automatically.

-Chemokines, a subgroup of cytokines, are small (size between 8 and 10 kDa), chemotactically active proteins (signal proteins).
-They are common in all vertebrates, in some viral species and bacteria.
-In humans, about 50 chemokines are currently known.
-A highly conserved structural feature of all chemokines is a fixed group of cysteine residues stabilized by 1 or 2 disulfide bridges.
-This key structural position in the molecule is responsible for their fixed 3-dimensional structure (see Chemokines below).
+Chemokines, a subgroup of cytokines, are small (size between 8 and 10 kDa), chemotactically active proteins (signaling proteins).
+They are found in all vertebrates, some virus species and bacteria.
+Around 50 chemokines are currently known in humans.
+A strongly conserved structural feature of all chemokines is a fixed group of cysteine residues that is stabilized by 1 or 2 disulfide bridges.
+This key structural position in the molecule is responsible for their fixed 3-dimensional structure (see chemokines below).

-In CC chemokines, the cysteines follow each other directly (see Fig.), in CXC chemokines they are separated by 1, in CXXXC chemokines by 3 other amino acids.
-Chemokines are produced and secreted by a variety of immune cells.
-They mediate their signals by means of specific chemokine receptors via G-proteins.
+In the CC chemokines, the cysteines follow each other directly (see figure), in the CXC chemokines they are separated by 1 amino acid, in the CXXXC chemokines by 3 other amino acids.
+Chemokines are produced and secreted by a large number of immune cells.
+They transmit their signals by means of specific chemokine receptors via G proteins.

-The fact that chemokines and their receptors are expressed not only on inflammatory cells, but also by epithelial cells, mesenchymal cells, neurogenic cells, endothelial cells, also various tumor cell lines, suggests that they participate in numerous regulatory cell functions.
+The fact that chemokines and their receptors are not only expressed on inflammatory cells, but also by epithelial cells, mesenchymal cells, neurogenic cells, endothelial cells and various tumor cell lines suggests that they participate in numerous regulatory cell functions.

-The chemokine is encoded by the CXCL9 gene, which in humans is located on chromosome 4q21.1 along with the genes for CXCL10 and CXCL11.
-CXCL, like the homologous chemokines CXCL10 and CXCL11, binds to the G protein-coupled chemokine receptor CXCR3 and has a chemotactic effect on T cells but not for neutrophil granulocytes.
+CXCL9 is encoded by the CXCL9 gene, which in humans is located on chromosome 4q21.1 together with the genes for CXCL10 and CXCL11.
+Like the homologous chemokines CXCL10 and CXCL11, CXCL binds to the G-protein-coupled chemokine receptor CXCR3 and has a chemotactic effect on T cells but not on neutrophil granulocytes.

 The CXCR3 receptor is also expressed in pneumocytes and in pulmonary and hepatic fibroblasts.
-A variant of the CXCR3 receptor has been described, designated CXCR3-B (the previously known CXCR3 receptor will be named CXCR3A in the future).
+A variant of the CXCR3 receptor has been described, which has been named CXCR3-B (the previously known CXCR3 receptor is to be named CXCR3A in the future).
 CXCR3B mediates the angiostatic activity of CXCR3 ligands and also acts as a functional receptor for CXCL4.

 General information